Grigoriym/Cashier/README.md

 - [ ] some gradle build enhancement, like in aag 2, also there dagger2 tips on scope lifecycle and their holders
 - [ ] what is api and impl modules and how do they work
 - [ ] abstract image loader (coil)
+- [ ] refactor all stuff connected to workManager

 ### Thanks to
 1. [Dmitry Akishin - Logging in a multi-module Android project](https://proandroiddev.com/logging-in-a-multi-module-android-project-7294382e59fa) - for implementing logging in android modules and pure koltin/java modules